Take Screenshot

 Capture the A full page (including parts not yet scrolled to).

-After using this capture type, my image will look like this:
+After using this capture type, your image will look like this:

 An Element